State Summary 2017 — Louisiana

 We continue with our Outstanding Teacher Award.
 The winning teacher receives an expense paid trip to the National AITC Conference, $500 award, and an iPad.

-The eighth annual Ag Literacy Project was held in 2016.
-There were 195 volunteer readers in 650 classrooms across the state.
-Over 15,500 students were reached with this project.
+The ninth annual Ag Literacy Project was held in 2017.
+There were 127 volunteer readers in 450 classrooms across the state.
+Over 12,00 students were reached with this project.

 Our AITC program also does volunteer training through Louisiana Farm Bureau.
 An AITC workshop is conducted at the Annual Farm Bureau Convention in June as well as various presentations made to the Farm Bureau Women’s Leadership Committee and the Young Farmers and Rancher meetings statewide.